 - There’s a quiet room with dimmed lights and armchairs for nursing and diaper changing table

-- The menu of snacks at Spark Eatery looks enticing, but we haven’t tried it yet
+- The menu of snacks at Spark Eatery looks enticing, we love their pretzels

 - An outdoor playground Brainasium with slides and science games is open year-round and suitable for kids of all ages